giovanni-toledo/ELK-stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the JumpBox machine can accept connections from the Internet.
-Access to this machine is only allowed from my Public IP.
+Access to this machine is only allowed from a whitelisted Public IP.

 Machines within the network can only be accessed by the JumpBox.
 - Network Security Group rules are in place to deny all traffic by default, only allowing necessary services on specific ports.